 QU Geping, founding administrator of the National Environmental Protection Administration (later SEPA, now Ministry of Environment), has long served as Senior Advisor, and the Project has active ties to current minister-level officials with responsibilities on energy and environment.

 Initiated with a preliminary, stage-setting review published in Energizing China: Reconciling Environmental Protection and Economic Growth (McElroy, Nielsen, and Lydon 1998, HUCE/Harvard University Press), the Project has since consisted of an evolving series of externally-funded studies on the many disciplinary dimensions influencing atmospheric environment in China.
 These have ranged from small, single-researcher studies to expansive, multi-part projects that involve up to a dozen researchers working across disciplines and the two countries, and can include large data collection efforts in the field.
-Introduction to six areas of current and recent research can be accessed here.
+Introduction to seven areas of current and recent research can be accessed here.

 Results of research are chiefly reported in scholarly journals, books, and dissertations, listed in publications.
 They are also presented in seminars, research conferences and workshops, and policy briefings held at Harvard, in China, and elsewhere.

-The Project hosts a long-running interdisciplinary seminar series, with talks by both external and internal researchers, usually held at the Harvard School of Engineering and Applied Sciences and open to the public.
+The Project hosts a long-running interdisciplinary seminar series, with talks by both external and internal researchers, usually held at the Harvard Paulson School of Engineering and Applied Sciences and open to the public.